-Previous studies evaluating the microbiome of adult oysters have shown differences in microbiota according to tissue type, location, season, and environmental conditions (Chauhan et al., 2014; King et al., 2012; Lokmer et al., 2016; Lokmer and Mathias Wegner, 2015; Pierce et al., 2016).
-Additionally, the oyster microbiome is distinct from the water and often dominated by Proteobacteria, Cyanobacteria, and Firmicutes.
-Three studies have evaluated the microbial communities in Magallana/Crassostrea gigas larval culture and found that the water microbiome changes throughout the year, there is little effect of rearing conditions, and the overall community is highly diverse and variable (Asmani et al., 2016; Powell et al., 2013; Trabal Fernández et al., 2014).
-Microbial analysis of juvenile oysters treated with Streptomyces showed an increase in species diversity and changes in the relative abundances of taxa, compared to the control (García Bernal et al., 2017).
+Previous studies of the microbiome in adult oysters have shown differences in microbiota according to tissue type, location, season, and environmental conditions (Chauhan et al., 2014; King et al., 2012; Lokmer et al., 2016; Lokmer and Mathias Wegner, 2015; Pierce et al., 2016).
+Additionally, the oyster microbiome is distinct from that of the surrounding the water and often dominated by Proteobacteria, Cyanobacteria, and Firmicutes (ref).
+Three independent microbiome studies of Magallana/Crassostrea gigas larval culture found that, even though the microbiome in the rearing water changes throughout the year, there is little effect of rearing conditions themselves (Asmani et al., 2016; Powell et al., 2013; Trabal Fernández et al., 2014).
+Microbiome studies of juvenile oysters treated with Streptomyces showed an increase in species diversity and changes in the relative abundances of taxa, compared to control specimens (García Bernal et al., 2017).
 Bacteria in oysters serves as an indicator of health and function of the community (Le Roux et al., 2016) and may be a potential cause of variability between tanks.
-However, a description of the microbial communities present in a larval oyster hatchery and their potential mechanisms of response to probiotics has not been determined.
+However, a description of bacterial communities present in a larval oyster hatchery and their response to probiotics treatments have not yet been determined.

-In this study, the structure and diversity of microbial communities in larval oysters, rearing water, and tank biofilms were analyzed in response to time and probiotic treatment.
-We hypothesized that the overall microbial community will change over time and when altered by the probiotic, may serve as a mechanism of protection for the oyster larvae.
-The changes in microbial communities observed with 16S rDNA amplicon sequencing of samples from three probiotic trials provide a foundation for aquaculture microbiome research and hypotheses for probiotic-pathogen interactions.
+In this study, we analyzed the structure and diversity of bacterial communities in larval oysters, rearing water, and tank biofilms over time following treatment with the probiotic Bacillus pumilus RI06-9 .
+We hypothesized that probiotic treatment has a cascading effect on the bacterial community structure and that this change may confer further protection against bacterial pathogens in the oyster larvae.

 Materials and Methods